 The first Iraqi released, Hameed Khalid Darweesh had worked on behalf of the U.S. government in Iraq for 10 years, according to court papers filed in Downtown Brooklyn.
 Sources say the directive for the release appears to have come from the administration.

 The second detainee, 33-year-old Haider Sameer Abdulkhaleq Alshawi, was coming to the United States to join his wife, who had worked for a U.S. contractor, and young son.

 At an airport news conference, Darweesh was asked about his feelings toward Trump.

 "I like him but this is a policy, I don't know,"he said.
 "He's the president, I'm a person.
 I have a special immigration visa in my passport because I work with the U.S. government, I support the U.S. government on the other side of the world.
 But when I came here, they say no and they treat me as I break the rules or do something wrong.
 That surprise me."

 The men were detained after arriving overnight.
 Their immigration attorneys filed a writ of habeas corpus Saturday morning in the Eastern District of New York seeking to have their clients released.

 At the same time, those attorneys filed a motion for class certification, to represent all refugees and immigrants.

-Meanwhile, seven U.S.-bound migrants - six from Iraq and one from Yemen - have been prevented from boarding an EgyptAir flight to JFK airport.
+Seven U.S.-bound migrants - six from Iraq and one from Yemen - were prevented from boarding an EgyptAir flight to Kennedy airport.